Accommodation: Protocols for returning to operation

 The following protocols offer guidance for the accommodation industry, including hotels, motels, backcountry operators, lodges, RV parks, cabins, and hostels.
 These employers may also benefit from reviewing protocols related to office space, food and drink services, retail services, and parks.

-Many elements of managing hotels are included in COVID-19 Guidance to the Hotel Sector issued by the BCCDC.
+Employers can review the BC Centre for Disease Control’s guidance for hotels and tourism.
 Employers must also ensure they are abiding by any orders, notices, or guidance issued by the provincial health officer, and the appropriate health authority, that are relevant to their workplace.

 Developing a COVID-19 Safety Plan